The organic obsession over the last few years has revived our interest in botanical skincare.

 Dispersant: Another interesting fact about castor oil is that when it has been hydrogenated, it forms the base of a common dispersant in water, making it a great as a carrier for essential oils in bath oil.

-Hydrating: Castor oil works as a natural humectant, pulling moisture from the air and trapping it close to the skins tissues.
+Hydrating: As discussed above, because of humectant rich ricinoleic acid, Castor oil works as a natural humectant, pulling moisture from the air and trapping it close to your skin’s tissues.

-Improves Texture: Castor is rich in oleic and linoleic acid, both of these are wonderful fatty acids, which is why castor oil is the perfect choice for softening and smoothing a dry, parched skin.
+Improves Texture: Castor is rich in oleic and linoleic acid.
+Both of these are wonderful fatty acids that are perfect for softening and soothing dry, parched skin.

-Moisturising: The triglycerides present in castor oil, help to restore the skins natural moisture balance, making it a perfect ingredient for dry skin conditions.
+Moisturising: The triglycerides present in the Castor oil help restore the skin’s natural moisture balance, making it a perfect ingredient if you have dry skin conditions.